cmu-ci-lab/writing/README.md

 14. **empty sections**: You should avoid "empty" sections, which most typically arise when you follow a `\section` immediately with a `\subsection`.
 When this happens, you should either eliminate the `\subsection`, or add a short paragraph explaining what this section is about.

-15. **title capitalization**: You should be consistent in terms of title capitalization---always use either *title case* (all but minor words are capitalized) or *sentence case* (only the first word and proper nouns are capitalized).
+15. **title capitalization**: You should be consistent in terms of title capitalization—always use either *title case* (all but minor words are capitalized) or *sentence case* (only the first word and proper nouns are capitalized).
 This includes *all* titles: the paper title, (sub-)section titles, figure titles, paragraph titles, and so on.
 I recommend using sentence case, because it removes ambiguity about what qualifies as a "minor" word (should I capitalize "of"? what about "-based"?).

 16. **wrap block environments with comments**: By block environments I mean displayed equations, footnotes, wrap figures, itemized and enumerated lists, and so on.
 If you include an empty line before or after a displayed equation you will introduce a paragraph break, which is often unintended.
 Depending on the style this will also sometimes indent the subsequent text.
 Do not use `\noindent` to fix this!
 Instead, avoid the blank lines in the source that cause the paragraph breaks.
 To provide visual separation for the displayed equations in the tex file, I suggest that you prefix and postfix each displayed equation with commented blank lines:
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ tex linenumbers